davidralphlewis/binaryephemera/_notes/The-Craft-Rishi-Dastidar.md

 [[BookNotes]]

-A how to guide for writing poetry, full of insightful essays from a variety of poets
+A how to guide for writing [[poetry]], full of insightful essays from a variety of poets

 ## Key ideas